Gin and Tonic Punch

 Since lavender isn’t strong enough to produce the purple shade I wanted for our cocktail, we infused the lime juice with Butterly Pea Tea!
 Butterfly pea tea comes from blue butterfly pea flowers.

-It changes colors based on the pH of whatever it’s mixed with.
-When it’s mixed with an acid like citrus it will turn purple.
-When it’s by itself, steeped in hot water it’s blue.
-We made natural blue ice cubes using it as well.
-Here is some more info about Butterfly pea flowers.
+It changes color based on the pH of whatever it’s mixed with.
+When it’s mixed with an acid like citrus, it turns purple.
+When it’s by itself, steeped in hot water, it’s blue.
+I also made natural blue ice cubes using it.

 Fun Party Punch Recipes